 She couldn't help but stand out.
 Her brown skin, white hair and blue eyes readily branded her "mutant".
 But she'd gone there for that exact reason.
 When two men came up to her table and started to give her grief she smiled, grabbed her bottle of beer and smashed it over the smaller one's head.
 Upturning the table as she leapt up she kicked it at the man she'd hit then jammed her elbow into the taller man's throat just enough to take him out.
 Two down, the rest of the bar to go, she thought and grinned as she settled into a fighting stance Logan had taught her long ago.
 Another night of fun.

 "I'm worried about Ororo," Jean told Logan over the phone.

 "She's a grown woman, she'll be fine, she always is," Logan said.

 "She's been coming back bloody and beaten, Logan, that's not normal!"

-"She been working out in the danger room?"
+"You mean after working out in the danger room?"

 "No, that would be wonderful if she were; she's out at all hours of the night doing who knows what.
 She mentioned some bar the FOH hang out at!
 She's been acting so peculiar I wouldn't put it past her to do something crazy but she just keeps evading my questions, Logan.
 I wish you'd check in with her."

-"She doesn't want ta hear from me."
+"She doesn't wanna hear from me."